Drangleic

 On Dragonback

 What is most striking about the foundation of Drangleic is its spontaneity.
 Vendrick suddenly appears out of seemingly nowhere with an entire army, ready to sweep over the continent.
 Was the swordsman some disaffected noble?
 Mercenary leader?
 It is true that the man speaks with archaic language unlike any of his contemporaries, showing an attempt to project preeminence much like Gwyndolin did in DS1.
 This makes it possible that Vendrick wanted to convey kingship despite less than kingly origins.
 But even if this speech pattern is simply a creative liberty taken by the developers, there is no denying that someone who is already king wouldn’t establish an entire new nation somewhere else to become king to.
-There is also no indication or reference to family besides Aldia, so the two brothers’ actions were entirely independent.
-Considering the impressive size of Vendrick’s soul, the man must have had plenty of battlefield experience, his life of war eventually giving him charge of his own troops.
+There is also no indication of family besides Aldia, so the two brothers’ actions were entirely independent.
+Considering the impressive size of Vendrick’s soul, the man had plenty of battlefield experience, his life of war eventually giving him charge of his own troops.

 Helmet of a dragoon, who is King Vanclad’s warrior entourage.